Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 * Returning the product after a purchase
 * Ignoring an ad for the product

 Below, we list specific considerations for collecting each type of data mentioned above.
-A few general considerations apply to all data types:
-- User preferences may shift over time.
-If desired, older observations can be assigned a reduced weight during affinity score calculation.
-- Retailers with large product catalogs will likely find that the average user interacts with a small fraction of products.
-It is unnecessary (and resource-intensive) to store null observations.

 **Sales Transactions**